akgordon/CloudlogAutoLogger/README.md

    - The xxxx.ini file is a simple text file, but the API key is encrypted so do not edit that.

 4 Now you can either run the program by selecting the "R" option, or have it run automatically by using command line arguments.
-   - Command line use example:  "cloundlogautologger run"   or "cloundlogautologger run log"  (if want logging to file)
+   - Command line use example:  "cloundlogger run"   or "cloundlogger run log"  (if want logging to file)

 5 To stop program
    - Press "ENTER" at anytime in the program's window